 |Pro Tip: Once you know you’re moving, start saving all of your delivery boxes and product boxes.
 These smaller boxes are great to use with the Russian doll technique.|

 Bubble cushioning roll… who needs it?
 I’ve been wrapping my fragile items in my own clothes, linens, and towels for years.
-It knocks out three birds with one stone — it’s a convenient way to protect your stuff and pack your clothes, and it’s one of many ways to make your move more sustainable.
+This is one of my favorite packing and moving tips because it knocks out three birds with one stone — it’s a convenient way to protect your stuff and pack your clothes, and it’s one of many ways to make your move more sustainable.
 Consider wrapping framed artwork in layers of sheets and towels and stuffing delicate trinkets inside socks.
-You can then stuff those socks inside your sneakers for extra protection.
+Then, stuff those socks inside your sneakers for extra protection.
 Roll lamps with dresses, wrap mugs and drinking glasses in T-shirts, use blankets and duvets to protect small furniture, and commission random clothes to fill and secure otherwise empty space in boxes.

 Details make all the difference, especially if you’re keeping things in storage for a while.
 No matter how annoying or unnecessary it seems at the time, I always make sure to be extremely detailed when I’m labeling my moving boxes.